Warrant (American band): Early years (1984–1987)

-Warrant was formed in 1984 by drummer Max Asher (born Max Asher/Masursky), who also named the band, while still in high school.
-In addition to Asher, the original line-up included lead vocalist Adam Shore, guitarists Josh Lewis (born Josh Cohen) and Erik Turner, and bassist Chris Vincent, the last of whom was quickly replaced by Jerry Dixon.
-The band gigged hard in California opening for Hurricane, Ted Nugent, Stryper and Black 'n Blue among others.
+Warrant was formed in 1984 by high school drummer Max Asher (born Max Asher/Masursky), who also named the band.
+In addition to Asher, the original lineup included lead vocalist Adam Shore, guitarists Josh Lewis (born Josh Cohen) and Erik Turner, and bassist Chris Vincent, who was quickly replaced by Jerry Dixon.
+The band gigged all over California, opening for Hurricane, Ted Nugent, Stryper and Black 'n Blue among others.
 In September 1986, Shore and Asher quit to create Hot Wheelz.
-Later that month, Erik Turner was at a gig watching a band called Plain Jane who had become a regular feature in the Los Angeles club circuit, and, impressed by the band's songwriting and vocal performance, invited lead singer Jani Lane and drummer Steven Sweet (born Steven Chamberlin/Chamberlain) to jam with his band at Hollywood's db Sound in September 1986.
+Later that month, Erik Turner was at a gig watching a band called Plain Jane who had become a regular feature in the Los Angeles club circuit, and, impressed by the band's songwriting and vocal performance, invited lead singer Jani Lane and drummer Steven Sweet (born Steven Chamberlin/Chamberlain) to jam with Warrant at Hollywood's db Sound in September 1986.
 Lane and Sweet, along with guitarist Joey Allen (born Joey Cagle), who replaced Lewis, completed the revamped lineup in 1987.
 The recruitment of Lane proved pivotal in the band's future, with the singer quickly assuming the role of songwriter.

-After achieving fame on the Los Angeles club scene, the band recorded a demo tape in September 1987 for Paisley Park Records, a record label owned by musician Prince.
-With major labels taking an interest and after recording tracks for A&M Records the band also put in a showing on the movie soundtrack to Bill and Ted's Excellent Adventure.
-Eventually, it was announced that Columbia had snapped up the band.
+After rising to fame on the Los Angeles club scene, the band recorded a demo tape in September 1987 for Paisley Park Records, a label owned by musician Prince.
+With other major labels taking an interest, and after recording tracks for A&M Records, Warrant also contributed to the soundtrack for Bill and Ted's Excellent Adventure.
+Eventually, it was announced that the band had signed with Columbia Records.
 Lane immediately spent his advance on a black Corvette, which he promptly crashed.

-Warrant opened their campaign in September billed with D'MOLLS followed by dates with Britny Fox.
-The label immediately arranged for them to work with the in demand Beau Hill as producer on what would become the band's debut album.
+Warrant opened their tour in September, billed with D'MOLLS, followed by dates with Britny Fox.
+The label immediately arranged for them to work with in demand producer Beau Hill, on what would become the band's debut album.

 Peak of popularity (1988–1993)

-In January 1988, Warrant signed a contract with Columbia Records, and in April they began recording their debut album Dirty Rotten Filthy Stinking Rich.
-The album was released January 31, 1989, and was a significant success charting at number 10 on the Billboard 200.
-The album spawned four hit singles on the US charts: the No. 2 power ballad "Heaven", the No. 20 Power Ballad "Sometimes She Cries", the No. 27 rock anthem "Down Boys", which is now Warrant's alias, and "Big Talk", which reached No. 30.
-Image-wise, Warrant became a huge hit instantly and slotted right into the trend for big-haired, leather-wearing hard rock bands, and their music videos made much of their look.
+Warrant signed a contract with Columbia Records in January 1988, and in April they began recording their debut album Dirty Rotten Filthy Stinking Rich.
+Released on January 31, 1989, the record was a significant success, charting at number 10 on the Billboard 200.
+The album spawned four hit singles on the U.S. charts: the No. 2 power ballad "Heaven", the No. 20 Power Ballad "Sometimes She Cries", the No. 27 rock anthem "Down Boys", which is now Warrant's alias, and "Big Talk", which reached No. 30.
+Warrant became an instant hit, fitting perfectly among the popular big-hair glam metal bands of the era, and their music videos made much of their look.
 The band toured with Paul Stanley, Poison, Mötley Crüe, Queensrÿche, Cinderella and Kingdom Come, alongside copious MTV coverage.

 The band was featured in Screamer Magazine several times before finally landing the cover of its June 1989 issue.